Property Maintenance Operative Apprenticeship Level 2 Standard

 The apprentice will be recognised by the British Institute of Facilities Management (BIFM) providing Associate Membership for the apprentice whilst studying.
 BIFM have confirmed resources and learning materials will be available for the apprentice to support them throughout their learning journey.

-Level 3 Plumbing & Heating
+• Level 3 Domestic Plumbing and Heating Technician

 Career Progression